-Nikolaos A. Stavrou, "Memories of a Balkan Easter", Published in: THE WORLD & I
+Nikolaos A. Stavrou, "Memories of a Balkan Easter", Published

-In 1952 two brothers escaped from Albania to Greece, eventually finding a home where displaced persons" usually end up: in America.
-Almost half a century later, they decided to confront the ghosts of war and visited their ancestral home.
+usually end up: in America.
+Almost half a century later, they decided to

 There were no cameramen or war correspondents to record the horrors committed by the Nazis and their collaborators on the inhabitants of Griazdani, Albania, my birthplace.
 But neither Paul nor I felt comfortable talking about the brutalities of a war that scarred our lives, at least not before we returned to the scene where the crime had been committed.